 How it started

-Ninety years ago, four Cleveland physicians had a great idea for reducing healthcare costs.
+One hundred years ago, four Cleveland physicians had a great idea for reducing healthcare costs.
 They planned a not-for-profit group practice where physicians from many specialties would collaborate for the more efficient practice of medicine.
 They established Cleveland Clinic as a not-for-profit group practice with a mission of patient care, research and education.
 Their great idea is still growing strong.
 Cleveland Clinic has grown through the years by remaining faithful to its founder’s vision and unique model of medicine.